TestAutomationMultiverse/PerformanceAutomationFramework/docs/QUICKSTART.md

 After mastering the basics, explore:
 - [YAML Configuration Guide](YAML_CONFIG.md) for detailed configuration options
 - [Extending the Framework](EXTENDING.md) to add custom protocols and features
-- API documentation in the JavaDocs
+- [Usage Guide](USAGE.md) for more detailed examples
+- [Architecture Overview](ARCHITECTURE.md) to understand the framework's design

-For more detailed information, refer to the [full documentation](../README.md).
+For more comprehensive information, refer to the [main README](../README.md).